 The Federal Government will revise and update the National Action Plan in 2021 in close collaboration with many stakeholder groups.
 As part of this review, the Due Diligence Act will be seamlessly integrated in the broad overall strategy on business and human rights.
 In addition to the Act, which applies to enterprises, there are other adjustments that can be made, for example in the design of state support programmes, to improve the protection of human rights in the global economy.
 And the revised NAP will consolidate the support available to help enterprises implement the new law and make it more visible.

-The Act obliges enterprises with their head office, principal place of business, administrative headquarters or registered office in Germany with at least 3,000 / 1,000 employees to respect human rights by implementing certain due diligence obligations relating to their own business area, the actions of a contractual partner and the actions of other (indirect) suppliers.
+The Act obliges enterprises with their head office, principal place of business, administrative headquarters, registered office or branches in Germany with at least 3,000 / 1,000 employees within Germany to respect human rights by implementing certain due diligence obligations relating to their own business area, the actions of a contractual partner and the actions of other (indirect) suppliers.

 Yes, the Act applies in the whole supply chain.
 Even if the obligations depend on where in the supply chain the risk occurs, the responsibility of enterprises does not end at the factory gate but applies from start to finish.
 Business relations and production methods of suppliers must also be considered.
 It is key for enterprises to take forward-looking action to prevent human rights violations in the manufacturing of their products.

 The Supply Chain Act lists and refers to the international agreements that define human rights.
 These include, inter alia, the prohibition of child labour, protection against slavery and forced labour, health and safety at work and related health risks, the payment of an adequate wage, the right to form trade unions and employee representation bodies, and access to food and water.